sagemath/trac_to_gh/Issue 261.md

 # Issue 261: a new matrix constructor

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/261

 Original creator: was